-There are many ways on how a sternum contusion can be treated.
+There are many ways a sternum contusion can be treated.
 It depends on the patient which type of treatment to take.
-To choose the right type of care, consider what is most comfortable to the person who is suffering from pain.
+To choose the right type of care, consider what is most comfortable for the person who is suffering from pain.
 At best, a combination of medical and home or alternative treatment can hasten a person's recovery time.

 Recovery and Prevention